Online SoTL Scholars Course

 Selection and Application Process

 The SoTL Funding Committee will review all applications and select participants for the course using the rubric at the bottom of this page.
-Collaborative projects are welcomed; however, resources for the program are limited, so it is possible that only the lead author will receive funding.
-Authors on collaborative projects should apply separately, but should clearly indicate the lead author, and that the project is collaborative.
-Each applicant must prepare the following materials and share the cover sheet and application narratives in advance with the applicant’s supervisor/chair/director:
+Collaborative projects are welcomed; however, only the lead author will receive funding.
+Authors on collaborative projects should apply separately, but should clearly indicate the lead author.
+Each applicant must prepare the following materials and share the cover sheet and application narratives in advance with their supervisor/chair/director:

 Statement of Interest (300 words max)